DorothyTamYiLing/GWarrange/readme.md

 script functions:
 1. filtering kmers based on blast hit information.
 Kmer passing the filter should have blast hits that fulfill the following criteria:

--both flanks should be found in all genomes (there should be 2 blast hits per kmer, one for each flank)
+Criteria 1: both flanks should be found in all genomes (there should be 2 blast hits per kmer, one for each flank)

--Both flanks should be fully aligned with the genomes (the flank start and end coordinates in the blast hit should be consistent with those in flank_coor.txt)
+Criteria 2: Both flanks should be fully aligned with the genomes (the flank start and end coordinates in the blast hit should be consistent with those in flank_coor.txt)

--there should be no SNPs nor gaps (the values in the "mismatch" and "gap" columns should be 0 for all blast hit)
+Criteria 3: there should be no SNPs nor gaps (the values in the "mismatch" and "gap" columns should be 0 for all blast hit)

--Each flank should only show one unique blast hit per genome
+Criteria 4: Each flank should only show one unique blast hit per genome

 2. for those kmers that have passed the filter, determine: